tqtezos/stablecoin/docs/specification.md

 - Transfers given amounts of tokens between addresses.

+- Since the contract supports only a single token type, `tokenId` must be 0.
+  It is passed because FA2 requires that.

 - Each transfer must happen atomically, if one of them fails, then the whole transaction fail.